Whatever we licence your video for, we split it with you 50/50.

-Brands and Agencies: Brands are increasingly moving towards UGC for use in advertisements.
-If a brand like your video it could be used in a campaign online, on social media or even TV.
-Depending on where the brand chooses to place the campaign, and how long the advert will run, will determine how much you would be paid for the video but this can range from £100s and even into the £1000s.
+Brands and Agencies: If a brand like your video it could be used in a campaign online, on social media or even TV.
+Depending on where the brand chooses to place the campaign, and how long the advert will run, it will determine how much you would be paid for the video but this can range from £100s and even into the £1000s.

 When will I get paid?

 We pride ourselves in delivering speedy payments to our members.
 Typically once we receive payment, you'll get it within 24 hours, so long as your balance is over £10.